The

 Location

-Bucktown and Wicker Park are surrounded by Logan Square and Humboldt Park to the west, West Town to the south, the North Branch Chicago River to the east, and the Kennedy Expressway wrapping around as a boarder to the north.
+Bucktown and Wicker Park are surrounded by Logan Square and Humboldt Park to the west, West Town to the south, the North Branch Chicago River to the east and the Kennedy Expressway wrapping around as a border to the north.

-• Great Nightlife.
-Wicker Par and Bucktown stake their name in the nightlife.
+• Great nightlife: Wicker Park and Bucktown stake their name in the nightlife.
 Tons of bars and nightclubs pack the streets, appealing to your weekend temptations.
 During the day, visit the cornucopia of cafés and boutiques along North Avenue and Damen, and unwind at a Chicago dive bar at night.
 Keep it casual.

 Demographics

-Wicker Park and Bucktown share a similar trend in demographics.
-The average age of residents centers between age 25 and 30.
-This younger crowd rakes in more income than the city average, but also pays more rent at an average around $1,175.
-Half of both populations hail from Illinois and around 10% are foreign-born residents.
+Wicker Park and Bucktown share a similar demographic trend.
+Most residents are between age 25 and 34.
+This younger crowd rakes in more income than the city average but also pays more rent.
+Half of both populations hail from Illinois, and around 10% are foreign-born residents.

 Housing Prices

-• Le Bouchon.
-French cuisine maintains its prestige because of restaurants like Le Bouchon.
+• Le Bouchon: French cuisine maintains its prestige because of restaurants like Le Bouchon.
 This quintessentially French restaurant carries the torch of the French tradition.
-Le Bouchon stocks all the classics: steak frites, bouillabaisse, steak tartare, and even cuisses de grenouille, or frog legs.
+Le Bouchon stocks all the classics, including steak frites, bouillabaisse, steak tartare and even cuisses de grenouille, or frog legs.
 Journey down for the true taste of France.

-• Piece Pizza.
-We at Giordano’s live for great pizza.
-We appreciate the art of pizza mastery, and Piece Pizza’s got what it takes.
+• Piece Pizza: We at Giordano’s live for great pizza.
+We appreciate the art of pizza mastery and Piece Pizza has got what it takes.
 With an assortment of beers, they offer whatever you’re feeling.
 Head down for a pizza and beer.
 They get the Giordano’s seal of approval, and we know pizza.

-• Mindy’s Hot Chocolate.
-Few restaurants do dessert like Mindy’s.
+• Mindy’s Bakery: Few restaurants do desserts like Mindy’s.
 With a constantly evolving menu of elegant and diverse sweets, Mindy’s makes an excellent evening stop.
-Of course, Mindy’s serves hot chocolate, but you’ve never had a hot coco like Mindy’s.
+You’ve never had a hot cocoa like Mindy’s.

-• Cumin.
-Come in to Cumin.
-Named for that all-purpose spice known throughout the world, Cumin incorporates all realms of earthly knowledge into its cooking.
+• Cumin: Named for that all-purpose spice known throughout the world, Cumin incorporates all realms of earthly knowledge into its cooking.
 Centering on modern Nepalese and Indian cuisine, Cumin will have you coming back again.

-• Mott Street.
-This modern Korean-fusion restaurant showcases the versatility of Korean cuisine.
-Their team of world-class chefs maneuver like acrobats in the jungle-gym of fusion cuisine.
+• Mott Street: This modern Korean-fusion restaurant showcases the versatility of Korean cuisine.
+Their team of world-class chefs move like acrobats in the jungle gym of fusion cuisine.
 Their creations are nothing short of superlative.
-Try their Kimchi and Oaxaca empanadas or candied shrimp and kohlrabi salad and see what we mean.
+Try their Kimchi and Oaxaca empanadas or candied shrimp and kohlrabi salad to see what we mean.

-• Bongo Room.
-For 21 years, Bongo Room has treated breakfast right.
-Bongo Room’s long-term success makes sense once you try their pancakes, or anything else they offer.
-Definitely one of the best breakfast joints in town, start the day off right at the Bongo Room.
+• Bongo Room: For more than 20 years, Bongo Room has treated breakfast right.
+Bongo Room’s long-term success makes sense once you try their pancakes or anything else they offer.
+It’s definitely one of the best breakfast joints in town — start the day off right at the Bongo Room.

 Gold Coast